bcgov/data-publication/pages/faq.md

 ### I've taken over responsibility for maintaining a dataset that has been published to DataBC.
 How do I get access to what I need?

-+ Over time, business leads change and thus the people requiring on-boarding and access change.
-+ To start this process, email [DataBC.DA@gov.bc.ca](mailto:DataBC.DA@gov.bc.ca) with subject line **Editor Change Request** and provide the following information:
-   + Name of current editor you are replacing;
-   + Approval from Director or above for the dataset(s)' business area;
-   + At least one data set's BC Data Catalogue's url;
-   + Name of Ministry and/or the branch/division responsible the dataset(s).
++ To request access, please open a ticket with the [Data Systems & Services request system](https://dpdd.atlassian.net/servicedesk/customer/portal/1/group/3/create/13).

-+ Access may involve accounts and security to:
++ Access may involve accounts and security for:
    1. BC Geographic Warehouse and secure Oracle database roles, iMapBC roles, and Distribution roles
    1. BC Data Catalogue
    1. DataBC File Staging Area